Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 If you’ve been in one or many interviews then you certainly had a good idea of how it was going, positively or negatively.
 Maybe at the time you left the interview you were thinking to yourself did I get the job or not then, chances are, you didn’t have a good feeling about it.

 If you left the interview with positive vibes then there is a good chance you got the job.
 It just becomes a waiting game at that point.
-When you went through the interview process you knew that things were going well.
+There’s really no exact science in how to tell if you got the job.

 I’m sure some, or all of the signs below, you experienced when you were interviewing for a job for which you were eventually hired.
+If you’re looking for some signs you’ll get the job or how to know if an interview went well, the list below should help you out.

 It’s obvious that if you are in an interview and you end up meeting with only one or two people in a short amount of time, chances are it didn’t go too well.
 And then there are other times when things appear to be going very well and you are interviewed by several people in the company.